-The Benchling Warehouse is a database solution that tracks assay data, registry entities, and sample data.
-For an overview of the warehouse, check out this Warehouse Overview.
+The Benchling Warehouse is a database solution that tracks and allows you to view assay data, registry entities, and sample data using SQL queries.
+For an overview of the warehouse, check out the Warehouse Overview or Warehouse Schemas ERD.

 Configure your warehouse